The Draughtsman's Contract: Plot

-Part of the contract is that Mrs Herbert agrees to comply with Mr Neville’s sexual demands.
+Part of the contract is that Mrs Herbert agrees to comply with Mr Neville's sexual demands.
 Several sexual encounters between them follow, each indicating reluctance or distress on the part of Mrs Herbert, and sexual aggression or insensitivity on the part of Mr Neville.
-During his stay, Mr Neville becomes disliked by several of the estate's inhabitants and visitors, especially by Mrs Herbert's son-in-law, Mr Talmann.
+During his stay, Mr Neville becomes disliked by several of the estate's inhabitants and visitors, especially by Mrs Herbert's German son-in-law, Mr Talmann.

-Eventually Mrs Herbert, wearied by Mr Neville’s excessive sexual appetite, tries to terminate the contract before the drawings are completed.
+Eventually Mrs Herbert, wearied by Mr Neville's excessive sexual appetite, tries to terminate the contract before the drawings are completed.
 But Neville refuses and their encounters continue as before.
-Then Mrs Herbert's married but childless daughter, Mrs Talmann, frustrated by her husband’s lack of interest in sex, blackmails Neville into a second contract, in which he agrees to comply with her sexual demands, rather than she with his.
-Mrs Talman wishes to become pregnant, and knows this is unlikely to happen with her husband.
+Then Mrs Herbert's married but childless daughter, Mrs Talmann, frustrated by her husband's lack of interest in sex, blackmails Neville into a second contract, in which he agrees to comply with her sexual demands, rather than she with his.
+Mrs Talmann wishes to become pregnant, and knows this is unlikely to happen with her husband.

 Mr Herbert does not return when expected, and his dead body is eventually discovered in the moat.
 Mr Neville completes his drawings and leaves, but returns to make an unlucky thirteenth drawing.
 During his visit, he is surprised when Mrs Herbert propositions him for sex, and they make love.
-Mrs Herbert also indicates that her daughter’s plan to conceive a child by Mr Neville has been successful.
+Mrs Herbert also indicates that her daughter's plan to conceive a child by Mr Neville has been successful.

 In the evening, while Mr Neville is apparently finishing the final sketch, he is approached by a masked man, obviously Mr Talmann in disguise, who is then joined by the estate manager and Mrs Herbert's former fiancé, Mr Noyes, her neighbour Mr Seymour, and the Poulenc twins, eccentric local landowners.
 The party accuses Mr Neville of the murder of Mr Herbert, for the drawings can be interpreted to suggest more than one illegal act and to implicate more than one person.
 They also accuse him of the sexual violation of Mrs Herbert, as evidenced by his sexual congress with her that afternoon.
 Neville realises, too late, that he has been entrapped by Mrs Herbert.
 Despite his protests, the group of men blind him and beat him to death, finally casting his body into the moat at the place where Mr Herbert's corpse was found.

 Cast

 Themes

-Although there is a murder mystery, its resolution is not explicit; it is implied that the mother (Mrs. Herbert) and daughter (Mrs. Talmann) planned the murder of Mr. Herbert.
-Mrs. Herbert and Mrs. Talmann were aided by Mr. Clarke, the gardener, and his assistant.
+Although there is a murder mystery, its resolution is not explicit; it is implied that the mother (Mrs Herbert) and daughter (Mrs Talmann) planned the murder of Mr Herbert.
+Mrs Herbert and Mrs Talmann were aided by Mr Clarke, the gardener, and his assistant.

 In order to keep the estate in their hands, they needed an heir.
-Because Mr. Talmann was impotent, they used Mr. Neville as a stud.
-Mr. Herbert was murdered at the site where Mr. Neville is murdered.
-(In the original treatment, Mr. Herbert is murdered on his return on the 12th day and the site was vetoed as a painting site, because it was instead to be used as a murder site.)
+Because Mr Talmann was impotent, they used Mr Neville as a stud.
+Mr Herbert was murdered at the site where Mr Neville is murdered.
+(In the original treatment, Mr Herbert is murdered on his return on the 12th day and the site was vetoed as a painting site, because it was instead to be used as a murder site.)